ttokttokttok/lincoln-douglas/README.md

 ## The Solution

-**Polis** is a real-time cross-language debate platform that enables debaters from any country to compete against each other — in their own languages.
+**Debate Globally** is a real-time cross-language debate platform that enables debaters from any country to compete against each other — in their own languages.

 ```
 +-------------------------------------------------------------------------+